-Jalpa has been with ASI since 2008 and was Director of the Governance Practice prior to her appointment as Interim CEO in November 2020.
+Jalpa has been with ASI since 2008 and was Director of the Governance Practice prior to her appointment as CEO in March 2022 (since November 2020 she was Interim CEO).
 She has designed and overseen some of ASI’s most innovative and complex governance programmes globally, in Africa, Asia and the Middle East.

 Prior to joining ASI, Jalpa worked with the World Bank in Afghanistan on public administration reform, and at the Department for International Development.
 Jalpa graduated with an MA in Political Development from the University of Manchester.